bwharrington/Electron/README.md

-# Electron React TypeScript Application
+# Electron Template React TypeScript Application

-A simple desktop application built with Electron, React, and TypeScript.
+This repository is meant to be cloned into a folder with a different name, then delete the git folder and push to a new repo for development.

 ## Project Structure